 New security legislation requires advanced information for goods arriving in or leaving the EU.
 If you supply a SAD with your goods, you will be able to meet many of these security requirements.
 You will need an EORI number to complete an Entry Summary Declaration or an Exit Summary Declaration.

-For imports or arrivals, see our guide to the Import Control System.
+For imports or arrivals, see Import Control System.